brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ---

-# Visual perception of code

-^ Before we start, just a quick introduction about me.

----

-## Brent:

-### Web developer at Spatie.
+### Brent
 ### @brendt_gd
 ### stitcher.io

-^ My name is Brent

-^ I'm a web developer at Spatie, I work on PHP and Laravel projects and do some open source.

-^ You can find me on Twitter

-^ I have a blog called stitcher.io on which I write about PHP and programming in general.
-A lot of the things I'll talk about today are also written down there.
+^ Let me quickly introduce myself: my name is Brent, I'm a backend developer, I work for a company called Spatie, here in Antwerp.
+You can find me on Twitter, and read my blog over at stitcher.io; and my talk today is called…

 ---

 # Visual perception of code

-^ Today's talk will be about visual perception of code.
+^ … the visual perception of code.
 I'll argue that **how** your code **looks** will have an immense influence; not only on yourself, but also on your colleagues and friend-developers.

 ^ And to be honest, it is a difficult topic to talk about, for many reasons